 by Bagram Ibatoulline

-The Miraculous Journey of Edward Tulane by Kate DiCamillo is a poignant and magical story that traces the extraordinary journey of a china rabbit named Edward Tulane.
+The Miraculous Journey of Edward Tulane is a poignant and magical story that traces the extraordinary journey of a china rabbit named Edward Tulane.
 This is my favorite of all her books.
 Through his travels and encounters with various owners, Edward learns profound lessons about love, loss, and the true meaning of belonging, making it a beautifully moving and timeless tale for readers of all ages.

 for ages 7+